Yan Ji: As empress dowager regent

 In April 125, Emperor An died suddenly while on a trip to Wancheng (宛城, in modern Nanyang, Henan).
 The empress, who was with him, did not immediately announce his death, but conspired with her brothers and the powerful eunuchs Jiang Jing (江京) and Fan Feng (樊豐), to find an alternative to Prince Bao, who would otherwise appear to be his father's natural successor.
 They chose a young cousin of Emperor An's, Liu Yi (劉懿) the Marquess of Beixiang, and Marquess Yi was made emperor over Prince Bao.
 (They had made this decision because the Marquess of Beixiang was young and easy to control.)

-With the death of her husband and the ascension of Liu Yi (as Emperor Shao), Empress Dowager Yan achieved her long-held ambition and assumed power as regent.
 The Yans, working with Jiang, quickly moved to grab more power.
 They falsely accused some other of Emperor An's trusted individuals—including his stepuncle Geng Bao (耿寶), his wet nurse Wang Sheng (王聖), and the eunuch Fan of crimes.
 Fan was executed, while Geng and Wang were exiled with their families.
 The Yans were firmly in power—or so they thought.
 A major illness to the young emperor would foil their plans.

 The eunuch Sun Cheng (孫程), believing that Prince Bao was the proper emperor and knowing that the young emperor was ill, formed a conspiracy with Prince Bao's assistant Changxing Qu (長興渠) and a number of other eunuchs with intent to restore Prince Bao.
 When, late in the year, the young emperor died, Empress Yan and her brothers again did not announce his death but summoned the sons of the imperial princes to the capital, intending to again bypass Prince Bao.
 Several days later, Sun and 18 of his fellow eunuchs made a surprise attack on the palace, killing Jiang and several eunuchs in his party and forcing his colleague Li Run (李閏) to lead their coup d'état.
 They welcomed Prince Bao to the palace and declared him emperor (as Emperor Shun).
 For several days, the eunuchs' forces battled with the empress dowager's forces, finally defeating the empress dowager and her brothers.
 The Yan clan was slaughtered, while Empress Dowager Yan was confined to her palace.